 Raising the legal age

-The minimum legal age to possess or purchase cannabis and to be admitted to the premises of the Société québécoise du cannabis (SQDC), among other things, is now raised to 21 years of age.
+The minimum legal age to possess or purchase cannabis and to be admitted to the premises of the Société québécoise du cannabis (SQDC) is now raised to 21 years of age.

 Québec’s cannabis regulations are mainly defined in the following statutes: